Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 💰 Price: FREE

-Largo di Torre Argentina is home to the remains of four of the oldest temples of Rome.
+Largo di Torre Argentina is home to the remains of four of Rome’s oldest temples.

-These four temples were built in honor of different people: Goddess of Fountains, Goddess Fortuna, Goddess of Fertility, and Lares Permarini.
+These four temples were built in honor of different deities: the Goddess of Fountains, the Goddess Fortuna, the Goddess of Fertility, and Lares Permarini.

-In addition to the temples, there are the remains of the Theatre and Curia of Pompey, which is where Julius Caesar’s assassination took place.
+In addition to the temples, there are the remains of the Theatre and Curia of Pompey, where Julius Caesar was assassinated.

 Now, these ancient ruins are home to a loving cat sanctuary.
 Walk by here to see the ruins and its sweet and beautiful, furry citizens!